w-winter/eurorack/stages/README.md

 - Flashing green (long-press): **sawtooth**
 - Flashing orange: square with **small pulse width**
 - Flashing red: square with **smaller pulse width**

+### Harmonic oscillator with alternate controls

+Same as harmonic oscillator, but controls for each additional ratio (columns 2 to 6) are swapped:

+- Pot controls the **volume** in the mix
+- Slider and CV input sets the **harmonic ratio** in relation to the root pitch

+This way is possibile to modulate (and therefore sequence) the harmonics with external CV.

 Feedback